The need for industry-wide investor/founder sexual harassment policy

 A template for investor/founder sexual harassment policy

 Startup founders deserve formal protection from sexual harassment by investors.
-Yet despite the clear power imbalance between these groups, traditional harassment law does not adequately shield founders since they are not technically employees of the venture capitalists.
+Yet despite the clear power imbalance between these groups, traditional harassment law does not adequately shield founders because they are not technically employees of the venture capitalists.
 To fill this gap, venture capital firms should adopt formal investor/founder sexual harassment policies that can be consistently enforced.

-To support the creation of these policies, a diverse group of whistleblowers, entrepreneurs, funders, and activists have collaborated to create a template for founder/investor sexual harassment policy.
+To support the creation of these policies, a diverse group of whistleblowers, entrepreneurs, funders and activists have collaborated to create a template for founder/investor sexual harassment policy.
 Today this group published the template on TechCrunch with the goal of facilitating the creation of comprehensive and enforceable policies by all venture firms.
 If you haven’t read that yet, check it out first.

 During the process of working with this group of contributors, TechCrunch discovered a consensus around four critical concerns regarding the implementation of these policies and the long-term cultural shift against harassment.